zanna-37/I-E_Basis_2019/01_notes.md

 It is way easier to construct the prequel (past) because we already know what the future holds, we can easily make connections between the different events of the future to derive something from the past.
 Doing the opposite, imagining the future from only knowing the past and present, is way harder because it leaves us with a whole world of possibilities.

 ## Retrospective reasoning
-Main question is: **Given the current state of the world, how did we get here?**
+The main question is: **Given the current state of the world, how did we get here?**

 State of the world → Analysis → Explanation